Russia entry requirements for Ethiopia passport holders

 Transit visa required

-Ethiopian passport holders need a transit visa to change planes in Russia, even if staying airside.
-Apply at a Russian embassy before travel.
+Ethiopian passport holders require a transit visa to pass through Russia, even if staying airside.
+Apply at a Russian embassy or consulate before travel.

 Exceptions & conditions